You are here: home / teen book reviews / World War II books

 3. Then

 This is the sequel to Once and it's every bit as good a book.
 It continues the story of Felix and Zelda and focuses very much on the people who help them.
 Both Once and Then don't shy away from the terrible things Felix and Zelda encounter.
 The point of the books is to tell the stories of the children who lived and died during the Holocaust so truth is important.
 But the stories are also about courage, humour and hope and I think the author does a great job of weaving these into the story of Felix and Zelda and their dangerous and desperate journey.
-You can buy Once and Then separately or together in one book (see the cover on the right).
+You can buy Once and Then separately or together in one book.

 4. Now

 This is the third book in Felix's story and takes place many years after the Second World War.
-Felix is now an old man, in fact, and living in country Victoria in Australia with his family.
+Felix is now an old man and living in country Victoria in Australia with his family.
 He has become a doctor, married and had a son and has mostly buried his painful memories of the war years.
 But when his grand-daughter, Zelda, comes to stay with him they are caught up in a terrible bush fire and Felix's memories resurface.
-This is a terrific book but I'm not sure that it would have the same impact if you hadn't first read Once and Then.
-I also don't think it's as good a book as the first two in the series, probably because it doesn't have quite the same tension and sense of desperation as they do.
+This is a terrific book but I'm not sure that it would have the same impact if you hadn't first read the other books in the series.
+I also don't think it has quite the same level of tension and sense of desperation as the other books do.
 Having said that, it really does round off Felix's story nicely and is well worth reading, for adults as well as for kids.

 5. After